Note: This blog was updated on 01/04/2021.

 In the early days of DSAs, performance of these campaigns often lagged behind that of traditional campaigns with keyword targeting.
 Over the last several years, however, Google’s machine learning abilities have vastly improved, allowing these ads to outperform even some of the most well-tested keyword campaigns.
 With that in mind, here are a few tips to help make DSAs work for you even if you have a well established Google Ads or Bing account.

 Have Solid SEO

 The first and most crucial key to successful DSA campaigns is having a solid SEO foundation on the website you’re advertising.
-Page titles, H1s, page content and meta-information are what power both the dynamic ad creation and the query targeting, so it is critically important that your website have detailed and relevant information on each and every page.
+Page titles, H1s, page content, and meta-information are what power both the dynamic ad creation and the query targeting, so it is critically important that your website has detailed and relevant information on each and every page.
 Google will also need to crawl your site to create these campaigns, so make sure your site is easily and efficiently crawled by search engines.

 Use Your Targets

-While set up for these campaigns is relatively simple, it’s important to leverage page targeting to maximize campaign performance.
+While the set up for these campaigns is relatively simple, it’s important to leverage page targeting to maximize campaign performance.
 Google lets you target pages by a variety of criteria, including page URLs, page content, page titles, and Google-created categories.
 You can find the full list of targeting capabilities here.